Azure/azure-sdk-for-python/sdk/webpubsub/azure-messaging-webpubsubservice/samples/Readme.md

 ## Prerequisites

-* Python 2.7, or 3.6 or later is required to use this package (3.5 or later if using asyncio)
+* Python 3.6 or later is required to use this package
 * You need an [Azure subscription][azure_sub], and a [Azure WebPubSub service instance][webpubsubservice_docs] to use this package.

 ## Setup